Get Your Emotional Support Animal Letter Online

 Step 3: Approval

 If you’re eligible, the LMHP will approve your request.
-Your esa letter will be delivered directly to your email after approval.
+Your ESA letter will be delivered directly to your email after approval.

 We’re here to assist with any additional forms you need signed, and our therapists are readily available to speak with your landlord whenever necessary.